Living With Lupus

 Sometimes the fingers, toes, nose, or ears will be particularly sensitive to cold and will turn blue and white in cold temperatures, a condition known as Raynaud's phenomenon.

 There is no known cure for lupus, but the symptoms of the disease can be controlled.
 Often a patient with lupus has a health care team that includes specialists who can help treat the symptoms.
 That team may include:

 Part of managing lupus is preventing flares — times when the disease gets worse.
 During a flare-up, a person with lupus may feel much more tired, sick, feverish, and achy than usual.
 Almost all lupus patients take medication to control inflammation and reduce the risk of flares.

 Doctors often prescribe corticosteroids to control inflammation.
 These aren't the same steroids some athletes take.
 If a doctor prescribes one of these medicines, the dosage and any side effects will be carefully monitored.

 For day-to-day muscle and joint pain, patients can take acetaminophen or any of a variety of nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen, or naproxen.

-Others take antimalarial drugs (medicines first developed to prevent and treat malaria that also have proved helpful with lupus).
+Almost all patients with lupus take antimalarial drugs (medicines first developed to prevent and treat malaria that also have proved helpful with lupus).
 Antimalarial drugs often help treat skin rashes and joint pain, and help prevent coronary artery disease and the involvement of other organ systems in lupus.